-SRS airbag (Supplemental Restraint System airbag)
+\SRS airbag (Supplemental Restraint System airbag)

-SRS: This stands for supplemental restraint system.
+\SRS: This stands for Supplemental Restraint System.
 This name is used because the airbag system supplements the vehicle's seatbelts.

-Your vehicle is equipped with a supplemental restraint system in addition to a lap/shoulder belt at each front seating position and each rear window-side seating positions.
-The supplemental restraint system (SRS) consists of seven airbags.
-The configurations are as follows.
+Your vehicle is equipped with a supplemental restraint system in addition to a lap/shoulder belt at each front seating position and each rear window-side seating position.
+The supplemental restraint system (SRS) consists of the following airbags.